 College of Arts and Sciences

 Dr. Smith teaches American Literature; Development of the English Novel; Plague, Pox, Zombies: Contagion in Literature, Law, and Film; Writing about Literature; The Noetic Experience through the Humanities.
-Her areas of expertise includes 19th and 20th century American literature and culture; gender, race and ethnicity; narrative theory and genre studies.
+Her areas of expertise include 19th and 20th century American literature and culture; gender, race and ethnicity; narrative theory and genre studies.
 Dr. Smith also teaches in the Women's and Gender Studies program.

 Dr. Smith serves as the University's English Club Advisor.
 She has been a member of Concordia’s faculty since 2010.